peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

   `/.well-known/acme-challenge/{token}` endpoint.

-- It defines how the OpenID Federation Subordinate Statements can be used for the publication of the X.509 Certificates, by a Certification Authority, that were previously issued with ACME.
+- It defines how the OpenID Federation Subordinate Statements can be used for the publication of the X.509 Certificates, by a Superior Entity, that were previously issued with ACME.

 - It extends the ACME newOrder resource, as defined in